shoutem/react-native-calendar-manager/README.md

 ## Plugin installation

-Run `npm install --save git+ssh://git@bitbucket.org:fiveminutes/react-native-calendar-manager.git`
+Run `npm install --save rn-calendar-manager`

 ### Linking

-Run:

-`$ react-native link react-native-calendar-manager`

-Which will link all native dependencies from the plugin, as well as add a directory containing your app's AppDelegate to CalendarManager projects build path which is necessary for building the iOS dependencies.
+If you're running React Native 0.60.0+, you're done, this module supports autolinking.
+If you're using React Native 0.59.10 and lower, check tag v1.0.7 instructions.

+Otherwise, check the manual linking section.

-### Manual plugin linking
+### Manual linking

 #### iOS

-1. Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"` Look under `node_modules/react-native-calendar-manager` and add `CalendarManager.xcodeproj`.
+1. Open your project in Xcode, right click on `Libraries` and click `Add Files to "Your Project Name"` Look under `node_modules/rn-calendar-manager` and add `CalendarManager.xcodeproj`.
 2. Add `libCalendarManager.a` to `Build Phases -> Link Binary With Libraries`
 3. Click on `CalendarManager.xcodeproj` in `Libraries` and go the `Build Settings` tab.
 Double click the text to the right of `Header Search Paths` and verify that it has the lines `$(SRCROOT)/../../node_modules/react-native/React/**` and `$(SRCROOT)/node_modules/react-native/React/**` - if it doesn't, then add them.
-This is so XCode is able to find the headers that the `CalendarManager` source files are referring to by pointing to the header files installed within the `react-native` `node_modules` directory.
+This is so Xcode is able to find the headers that the `CalendarManager` source files are referring to by pointing to the header files installed within the `react-native` `node_modules` directory.
-4. Add the line `$(SRCROOT)/../../ios/<YOUR PROJECT'S NAME>` as well, so that CalendarManager can find yor AppDelegate header file.

 #### Android